Javad228/MSML605Proj/README.md

 # MNIST TinyCNN Profiling and Analysis

-## Quick Start
+## Quick Setup

-For the easiest setup, simply open the provided Jupyter notebook in [Google Colab](https://colab.research.google.com/) and run all cells—no local installation required.
+For the easiest setup, simply open the provided Jupyter notebook in Google Colab and run all cells—no local installation required.

-## Manual Setup (Optional)
+## Manual Setup

 1.
     ```bash